Bellevue 2044 - Housing

 Chris Marks

-by Chris Marks, over 1 year ago
+by Chris Marks, about 2 years ago

 My husband and I have lived in West Bellevue for 30 years in a house we could not afford if we were moving in now because it has increased in value about 8 times.
 We have 4 children who are married and starting families, but none can afford Bellevue.
 I spent 14 years on the Bellevue School Board and I know better than most, how really good this school district is, however, the school population is trending downward with projections to continue into the next decade.
 Yes, covid created disruptions, but the post-covid trends are clear, and the populations in...
 Continue reading